jwkvam/bowtie/doc/index.rst

 =====================================

 Bowtie helps you visualize your data interactively.
-No javascript required, you build your dashboard in pure Python.
+No Javascript required, you build your dashboard in pure Python.
 Easy to deploy so you can share results with others.

 .. toctree::
-    :hidden:
+    :maxdepth: 2

     quickstart
     layout